 If you're looking for a 4 carat diamond, The time it takes to understand a few basics will payoff tremendously with your final purchase.

-Because of their scarcity, 4 carat diamonds are rarely found in local shops.
-If you do find a 4 carat diamond in a jewellery store, it's likely to be cut poorly greatly impacting the overall brilliance and beauty of the diamond.
+Because of their scarcity, 4 carat diamonds are rarely found in shops.
+If you do find a 4 carat diamond in a jewellery shop, it's likely to be cut poorly greatly impacting the overall brilliance and beauty of the diamond.

 By looking online you have a tremendous chance of finding an extraordinary 4 carat diamond at an excellent price point.